-This program is co-sponsored by the International Atherosclerosis Society and endorsed by the American Society of Preventive Cardiology.
+This program is co-sponsored by the International Atherosclerosis Society and endorsed by the American Society of Preventive Cardiology and the Maryland Chapter of ACC.

 The Prevention Symposium takes place the day before the SCCT Annual Scientific Meeting and requires separate registration.
 Find out more about SCCT2019.